rahulmk19/Tender_Management_System/README.md

 # dainty-swim-1179

-Tender Management System" – a comprehensive and efficient solution designed to streamline the complex process of managing tenders and bids.
+Tender Management System" – A comprehensive and efficient solution designed to streamline the complex process of managing tenders and bids.
 This project encompasses an array of features catering to both administrators and vendors, aimed at creating a seamless experience for tender management.

 ✨✨✨ **Admin Feature** ✨✨✨